LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 20.`\|`SUU&G`| :large_blue_diamond: :large_blue_diamond:

 Locate the root folder of your project.
 This is the folder that contains the `.git` folder.
-This is the topmost folder of your Unreal project.
+This is the top most folder of your Unreal project.
+In my case it is in the `Documents | Unreal Projects | OurFirstProject` folder.
+Press the <kbd>Select Folder</kbd> button.

 ![find root of project](images/FindRootOfProject.jpg)